-Carrie Fisher And Debbie Reynolds’ Graves: Where Were The Infamous Daughter And Mother Buried?
+Carrie Fisher And Debbie Reynolds’ Graves: Where Are The Daughter And Mother Buried?

 While some believe Debbie Reynolds simply died of a broken heart, her technical cause of death was a stroke.
 Reynolds was 84 years old when she died a day after her daughter.
 She died following a ruptured blood vessel causing a bleed in her brain.

 What do you think about the fact that Debbie Reynolds and Carrie Fisher are buried in graves side by side?
-Share your thoughts on this incredible mother and daughter duo with us in the comments section down below.
+Share your thoughts on this incredible mother-and-daughter duo in the comments section below.

 [Featured Image by Jordan Strauss/Invision/AP Images]